sage-code/maj/verbs.md

 **example 1:**

 * jo lofu'be zu   = I have influenced him
-* tu seru'be lofu = You had been influenced
+* tu sonu'be lofu = You had been influenced

 Another good example of verb root is "pag":